 .

-Now, this paper analyzes the manipulation decisions of both firms if the inferior firm B manipulates online reviews alone.
+This paper analyzes the manipulation decisions of both firms if the inferior firm B manipulates online reviews alone.
 The outcomes are summarized in the following propositions.
 The proof and all the denotations that are not shown in Table 1 can be seen in Appendix A.2.

 Proposition 6

-When the platform chooses to govern, suppose that the inferior firm B manipulates alone, firm B will be better off if and only if .
-According to Eqs.
-(38-2) and (15-2), there are three cases satisfied.
+When the platform chooses to implement governance, suppose that the inferior firm B manipulates alone, firm B will be better off if and only if .
+Based on Eqs.
+(38-2) and (15-2), there are three cases satisfied:

 (1) , , or ;